 module load ansys/14.0

 Fluent may be in run in either serial or parallel mode.
-Version 14.0 of ANSYS is the only version that currently runs in both modes.
 Fluent is part of the ANSYS suite of software packges.
 Thus, you have to load an ansys module to Fluent.
 Information about the use of the module command is available online.